aspose-slides/Aspose.Slides-Products/slides/en/python-net/merge/pdf-to-pdf/_index.md

 ---
 title: Merge PDF Files in Python
 url: /python-net/merge/pdf-to-pdf/
 keywords: Merge PDF, PDF to PDF, Join PDF, Combine PDF, Python API, Python Library
-description: Merge PDF to PDF in Python.
-Use Python library API to combine PDF files
+description: Merge multiple PDF files in Python and save their pages as a single PDF document.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Merge PDF in Python" h2="High-speed and cross-platform Python library for merging PDF files using Python code" >}}
+{{< blocks/products/pf/feature-page-header h1="Merge PDF Files in Python" h2="Import pages from multiple PDF files and save the combined content as one PDF document with a cross-platform Python API" >}}

-{{% blocks/products/pf/feature-page-section h2="Merge PDF to PDF using Aspose.Slides" %}}
+{{% blocks/products/pf/feature-page-section h2="Merge PDF to PDF Using Aspose.Slides" %}}

-[**Aspose.Slides for Python via .NET**](https://products.aspose.com/slides/python-net/) is a powerful Python library used to create, convert, merge, and manipulate presentations, PDFs, and other documents.
-When you merge PDF to PDF, you are effectively combining pages from 2 documents to obtain one PDF file.
-Aspose.Slides allows you merge PDFs in different ways.
-You get to merge PDFs with all their shapes, styles, texts, formatting, etc.
+[*Aspose.Slides for Python via .NET*](/slides/python-net/) lets you combine PDF files by importing their pages into a `Presentation`. `SlideCollection.add_from_pdf` converts each PDF page into a slide and appends it to the presentation.
+After importing all source files, call `Presentation.save` with `SaveFormat.PDF` to export the combined slides as one PDF document.

 {{% /blocks/products/pf/feature-page-section %}}